neovim/node-client/README.md

 npm install -g neovim
 ```

+A global package is required for neovim to be able to communicate with a plugin.

 ## Usage
 This package exports a single `attach()` function which takes a pair of
 write/read streams and invokes a callback with a Nvim API object.